1914 Dublin Corporation election

-An election to Dublin Corporation took place on Thursday 15 January 1914 as part of that year's Irish local elections.
+An election of 79 of the members of the Dublin Corporation took place on Thursday 15 January 1914 as part of that year's Irish local elections.

-Prior to the election Dublin had been the scene of a major industrial dispute in the form of the Dublin Lock-out, and the election saw the newly created Labour Party emerge as the councils second party.
-One council seat was left vacant.
+Prior to the election, Dublin experienced a major industrial dispute, the Dublin Lock-out, and the election saw the newly created Labour Party emerge as the council's second party.

+The Dublin Corporaton had 80 seats, but this election left one council seat vacant.